About Us

 About the Project Leaders Neither Joan Gurney nor Alan Skinner is an academic historian, but they do have a passionate interest in local history and adult education.
 They are therefore delighted that their research on Grey Friars has fired local people’s imagination and has become an on-going community education project in its own right.

-Lectures on various themes are available – use the ‘contacts’ page or email access.books@btinternet.com – and everyone can participate through posts and conversations on this website.
+Lectures on various themes are available – use the ‘contacts’ page or email access.books@btinternet.com – (Sorry, Charity closed – These lectures no longer available)

 Joan has enjoyed a very long association with Grey Friars.
 She has lived in the Colchester area all her life, except for the years of study at university.
 She entered the Preparatory Department of CCHS in 1938, progressed through the Junior and Senior Departments, leaving in 1951.
 After training as a teacher, she taught in various local secondary schools, attending several evening classes at Grey Friars when it became the Adult Education Centre.